Shwabbaa/cryptopack-docs/docs/source/features/items.rst

 X-ray 101
 """"""""""""""
 Exposes all mobs within 72 blocks of the reader.

-Cost: 25 Spirit
+(25 Spirit)

 Super OP Book
 """"""""""""""